 Now that you know this, we are certain you desperately want to close sales and crush your targets without troubles.

 Want to know the secret?
 Be persistent and consistent.
 Sell yourself to your prospects, connect with them on social media.
 You have to be in their faces for them to know you.
 Get familiar with your prospect.

 People are more comfortable doing business with people, businesses, or brands that they know.

 Lesson 5: The telephone is your most powerful tool

-The telephone takes you to places you haven’t been to before.
+The phone takes you to places you haven’t been to before.
 You can make a call from one continent to the other.
-Asides saving you the cost of travelling, it also saves time, which is the most important factor in prospecting and business as a whole.
+Asides from saving you the cost of traveling, it also saves time, which is the most important factor in prospecting and business as a whole.

-The many hours it will take you to meet, one after the other, every prospect, in person, would be saved by just a few hours of phone calls.
-Over 70% of the contacts you make as you prospect are going to exchange phone numbers with you.
+The many hours it will take you to meet, one after another, every prospect, in person, would be saved by just a few hours of phone calls.
+Over 70% of the contacts you make prospecting are going to exchange phone numbers with you.